Crazy2code15/Python-Projects/README.md

 # #50Projectsin50Days (for practice)
-This includes 50 mini projects in HTML, CSS & JavaScript that relate to the DOM (Document Object Model)
+This includes 50 mini project ideas in HTML, CSS & JavaScript that relate to the DOM (Document Object Model)
 <ol>
   <li> Expanding Cards </li>
   <li> Progress Steps </li>